Build Better, Faster: How Agile Nearshore Staff Augmentation Transforms Software Development

 But here's the good news:

-Agile nearshore staff augmentation gives you access to the same quality developers for 40-60% less.
+Agile nearshore staff augmentation gives you access to comparable-quality developers for meaningfully less — commonly in the 40-60% range once you account for salary, benefits, and overhead.

 Let me explain.